 Learners could be asked to come up with their own statements for things that are always, sometimes and never true within a topic area.
 Again they should try to justify their reasons and specify the conditions necessary.

 When discussing as a class, suggest types of numbers to try or specific shapes to consider.
-Learners often need to start with concrete examples to develop their understanding of a particular concept before they can before they can develop their reasoning within that area.
-Having concrete resources such as 2D and 3D shapes, as well as paper and scissors for children to draw and make their own
+Learners often need to start with concrete examples to develop their understanding of a particular concept before they can develop their reasoning within that area.
+Having concrete resources such as 2D and 3D shapes, as well as paper and scissors for children to draw and make their own shapes, can help